Keep Your MyListing Website on Stripe's Good Side

 Stripe, therefore, put the website on probation, withholding 25% of every sale until the probation period ends.

 After a probation period ends (if it ends), Stripe states they will return any money left over after all disputes are settled one way or the other.

 During or after the probation period, if additional disputes come in, Stripe could permanently ban the website from using its services.

-In this case, even if the website owner wins the disputes, they are still flagged in Stripe’s systems.
-The only way to clear this is if the customer withdrawals their disputes.
+In this case, even if the website owner wins the disputes, they are still flagged in Stripe’s systems, and the only way to clear this is if the customer withdrawals their disputes.

-Since the customer acted in bad faith, to begin with, there is pretty much zero chance they will take the time to withdrawal the disputes.
-This would also pretty much require an admission of guilt.
+Since the customer acted in bad faith, to begin with, there is pretty much zero chance they will take the time to withdrawal the disputes, as this would also pretty much require an admission of guilt.